A look at the design, market and legacy of Victorian pottery

 The British Loch Ard clipper c.1873

 The Loch Ard was a three mast iron hulled British clipper ship built in 1863 by the Loch Line of Glasgow to carry cargo and passengers between Liverpool and Melbourne.
-On March 2, 1878 it left England bound for Melbourne, its third such trip, heavy with cargo and 54 passengers onboard—17 civilians and a crew of 37.
+On March 2, 1878 it left England bound for Melbourne under Captain George Gibb, its third such trip, heavy with cargo and 54 passengers onboard—17 civilians and a crew of 37.
 Among the cargo onboard were items destined for display at the 1880 International Exhibition in Melbourne.
-One of these items was a Minton majolica peacock.
+One of these items was a Minton majolica peacock whose care of transport was placed specifically under the care of Captain Gibb.

 Exhibition Building, Melbourne, Australia 1880